Ben Greenfield

 Ben Greenfield (born December 20, 1981) is a triathlete, personal trainer, nutritionist, author, public speaker, and former bodybuilder known for the practice of biohacking.
 He has participated in 13 Ironman competitions and over 120 races, becoming a USA Triathlon top-ranked athlete in his age group for a period of time.

 Early life and education

 Greenfield was born in Lewiston, Idaho.
 He was homeschooled, finishing his high school academics at the age of 15.
 As a child, Greenfield played the violin, was the president of a chess club, and enjoyed reading and writing fantasy fiction.
 He first became interested in sports and fitness after his parents built a tennis court behind their home.

 Greenfield attended Lewis–Clark State College, where he played collegiate tennis.
-He would go on to graduate from the University of Idaho, receiving a master's degree in exercise physiology and biomechanics.
+He would go on to graduate from the University of Idaho, receiving a bachelor's degree and a master's degree in sports science and exercise physiology.
 He participated in an internship at Duke University with the Kansas City Chiefs of the National Football League.